How to add docker client to Jenkins

 at java.base/java.lang.Thread.run(Thread.java:829)

-This post’s only purpose is to help you setup docker client correctly inside a Jenkins container so you can start building your images right away.
+This post’s only purpose is to help you setup a docker client correctly inside a Jenkins container so you can start building your images right away.

 Step 1: Download the Docker client